IDCubed/oms-docs/sources/tutorials/gps_demo.rst

    {"are_proximate": true}

-..or if you aren't:
+... or if you aren't:

 .. code:: json

    {"are_proximate": false}

-.. note:: is this really the end? not another step?

 Using the UI